Tinkerforge/doc/en/source/Software/API_Bindings_uC_HAL_Arduino.rst

 .. cpp:function:: int tf_hal_create(TF_HAL *hal, TF_Port *ports, uint8_t port_count)

  Creates a HAL object that can be used to list the available devices.
- It is also requred for the constructor of Bricks and Bricklets.
+ It is also required for the constructor of Bricks and Bricklets.

  * ``ports`` is an array of port specifications, as described :ref:`here <api_bindings_uc_hal_arduino_port_spec>`
  * ``port_count`` is the length of the ``ports`` array.